mendix/docker-mendix-buildpack/README.md

   mendix/mendix-buildpack:v1.2
 ```

-### Passing environment variables to your Mendix runtine
+### Passing environment variables to your Mendix runtime

 The default values for constants will be used as defined in your project.
 However, you can override them with environment variables.
 You need to replace the dot with an underscore and prefix it with MX_.
-So a constant like Module.Constant with value ABC123 could be set like this:
+So a constant like Module.
+Constant with value ABC123 could be set like this:

 example: